Mujahid-Nasir-Hussain/My-assignments-for-30-days-in-python/README.md

 # 30days-in-python
-This is my assignment on python
+This is my assignment on python for the whole classes